zexus34/ChatApp-backend/README.md

 ## Error Handling ❌

-Errors are managed with a custom `ApiError` class and a global error handler middleware (`errorHandler.middleware.ts`), ensuring consistent error responses.
+Errors are managed with a custom `ApiError` class and a global error handler middleware (`errorHandler.middleware.ts.ts`), ensuring consistent error responses.

 ## Linting 🧹